All Episodes

 This is Dreamland.

-My guest is Robert Monroe of the Monroe Institute, and he's been describing a very early experience or a series of experiences he had with journeys out of the body.
+My guest is Robert Monroe of the Monroe Institute, and he's been describing a very early experience or series of experiences he had with journeys out of the body.

-For what it does, and Mr. Monroe, are you there?
+And Mr. Monroe, are you there?

 Oh, I think I'm here anyway.

-Oh, you are, although I suppose with you one never knows for sure.
+Oh, you are, although I suppose with you, one never knows for sure.

 No, they know for sure.